Daniel-KM/Omeka-S-module-GuestApi/README.md

   email.
 Other params are optional: `username`, `password`, and `site` (id or slug, that may be required via the config).

-In all other cases, use the standard api (/api/users/#id).

-**Important**: For security, only guest users can use these methods currently.

 **Warning**: The paths above may be changed in a future version to be more restful.

 TODO
 ----

-- Enable login via third parties.
-- Normalize all api routes for restapi (register, login, logout, session-token).
+- Normalize all api routes and json for rest api (register, login, logout, session-token).

 Warning